apuroop-apz/Docker-Project/README.md

 ## Test the docker image
 - If you have already installed curl application in your host OS, this will give an output of the official apache and phpmyadmin page inside the terminal.

-- Open a web browser > In the address bar, type localhost:8080 In the terminal, `curl localhost:8080`
+- Open a web browser > In the address bar, type localhost:8080 and in the terminal, `curl localhost:8080`

 ![4-1.1](https://github.com/apuroop-apz/Docker-Project/blob/master/figures/4.Test_the_Docker_image/1.1.png)

-- Open a web browser > In the address bar, type localhost:8080/phpmyadmin/ In the terminal, curl http://localhost:8080/phpmyadmin/
+- Open a web browser > In the address bar, type localhost:8080/phpmyadmin/ and in the terminal, `curl http://localhost:8080/phpmyadmin/`

 ![4-2.1](https://github.com/apuroop-apz/Docker-Project/blob/master/figures/4.Test_the_Docker_image/2.1.png)